TankerHQ/spec/blocks_verification.md

+# Block Verifications

 Blocks are stored on Tanker's infrastructure and distributed to the different clients.

 The tree structure of the Trustchain can be read to reconstruct the state of each user's devices at any given time, and verified to make sure every action taken was legitimate at the time.
 Such a verification is done by every Tanker client receiving a new block, before extracting any information from their payload.
 Each block’s signature is verified, then their author’s block’s signature recursively until the root block is reached.